Care home fees - Who pays?

 If you need residential care in a care home your local authority may ask you to pay towards the cost.
 This section looks at local authority rules on charging for residential accommodation.
 This section is an overview because the rules are complicated.
-This section is for people with mental illnesses and their carers.
+This section is for adults with mental illness in England and their loved ones and carers.

 If you would like more advice or information you can contact our Advice and Information Service by clicking here.

 - Your local authority will do a financial assessment to work out if you must pay towards the care home cost

 - Depending on your income and capital, you might have to pay all or part of your care home costs, or nothing at all.

 - Your local authority should only charge you if you can afford to pay.

 - They shouldn’t charge you for residential care services if you get free aftercare under section 117 of the Mental Health Act 1983.

 - If you aren’t happy about how much your local authority is charging you, you can take action.